top of page

 Overseeding

-Turf varieties like perennial rye and Kentucky bluegrass can perform great in the spring when conditions are ideal, but then fade out in heat or adversity.
+Turf varieties like perennial rye and Kentucky bluegrass can perform great in the spring when conditions are ideal, but then fade out in the heat and stress of summer.
 The Ohio State University recommends Turf Type Tall Fescue (TTTF) as the best grass type for our climate zone.
-TTTF is much hardier than bluegrass or perennial rye.
-It will perform well with less water and fertilizer and is naturally resistant to pest and disease.
+TTTF is much hardier than bluegrass and perennial rye.
+It will perform well with less water and fertilizer and is naturally resistant to pests and disease.

-Here's the reality: If your lawn is mostly perennial rye, or won't look good, even with a lot of water during hot weather.
+Here's the reality: If your lawn is mostly perennial rye, it will not perform well, even with a lot of water during hot weather.
 It is also much more likely to sustain insect or fungus damage.
 The single most important thing to do, if you want to improve your lawn's appearance and performance is to overseed with TTTF.

 20190826_073202_edited.jpg